Draft community strategy consultation

-Hackney's sustainable community strategy is our shared vision for the local area for the next 10 years.
+Hackney's sustainable community strategy is our shared vision for the local area for the 10 year period 2008 - 2018.
 It sets out our vision, our priorities and a set of outcomes around which all partners will be organising their business plans in the coming years.

 All councils set out their long-term plans, to take into account the unique characteristics of each place and shape the locality they govern.
-Here you will find Hackney's approach.
-It is unique to Hackney, playing to its strengths and addressing its needs.
+Ours is unique to Hackney, playing to its strengths and addressing its needs.

-The strategy is not a static document, it is a means by which we achieve our ends.
+The strategy's not a static document - it's a means by which we achieve our ends.
 This includes focusing on the six priorities in our work, learning more about how we address them and inviting residents and organisations to engage in the decisions that affect the area.

 Refresh of the community strategy 2018-2028

-We have begun the process of refreshing the community strategy to set out a new shared vision for our borough for the next decade.
-Over the last 10 years, the local and national context has changed so significantly, that we need to take a step back and re-consider our aims for regeneration in the borough and the role for local public services in future.
-The key in developing a new community strategy at this point is to take account of this direction of travel in Hackney which is projecting continued fast paced population growth and ensure that a shared community vision for the borough, is in place.
+We're in the process of refreshing the community strategy to set out a new shared vision for our borough for the next decade.
+Over the last 10 years, the local and national context has changed so significantly, that we need to take a step back and reconsider our aims for regeneration in the borough and the role for local public services in future.
+The key to developing a new community strategy at this point is to take account of the likely, fast paced population growth and ensure a shared community vision for the borough is in place.

-The foundation of the new community strategy is the feedback we have received from over 4,500 residents through the Hackney A Place for Everyone consultation.
-The major borough-wide engagement exercise, asked residents for their views on the huge change that Hackney has experienced over the past decade and we have now published the results of the consultation and the Council's policy response to the key issues that were raised.
+The foundation of the new community strategy is the feedback we've received from over 4,500 residents through the Hackney A Place for Everyone consultation.
+The major borough-wide engagement exercise asked residents for their views on the huge change that Hackney's experienced over the past decade and we have now published the results of the consultation and our policy response to the key issues that were raised.